ranganathanlab/bmDCA/README.md

-__For users of shared resources:__ OpenMP will default to the number of available cores, so if the bmDCA programs are run on a shared resource, say a cluster, all cores will be engaged, starving other processes of resources or causing the scheduler or cluster manager to boot you off the system.
+__For users of shared resources:__ OpenMP will default to the number of available cores, so if the bmDCA programs are run on a shared resource, say a cluster, all cores will be engaged, starving other processes of resources or getting you booted off the system.
 To prevent this, use the `OMP_NUM_THREADS` environmental variable.

 You can either set it at runtime:
 ```
 OMP_NUM_THREADS=4 bmdca -i ...
 ```

-Or, you can set it globally, for example as shell run command.
+Or, you can set it globally, for example in your shell rc file.
 ```
 export OMP_NUM_THREADS=4
 ```

-(The above examples will limit OpenMP to 4 threads.)
+The above examples will limit OpenMP to 4 threads.

+__You don't need to worry about this if submitting jobs through a workload manager__, such as Slurm or Sun Grid Engine.
+The manager will limit bmDCA to the number of cores specified, so manipulating `OMP_NUM_THREADS` is not needed.